 Darryl Pappin - Proteomics; mass spectrometry; protein chemistry

 Michael Schatz - Genomics; genome assembly & validation; sequence alignment; high performance and multicore computing; parallel algorithms; cloud computing

 Adam Siepel - Biological statistics; population genomics; evolution; transcriptional regulation

 David L. Spector - Cell biology; gene expression; nuclear structure; microscopy

 Marja Timmermans - Small RNA regulation; pattern formation; stem cell function

 Glenn Turner - Neural coding; learning and memory; Drosophila

 Doreen Ware - Computational biology; comparative genomics; genome evolution; diversity; gene regulation; plant biology

-Eligibility All URP participants may take part in the Bioinformatics and Computational Neuroscience program.
+Eligibility All URP participants may take part in the Bioinformatics and Computational Biology program.
 NSF-supported REU participants are selected from among the URP participants.
 Students supported by NSF must be citizens or permanent residents of the United States or its possessions.
 If you are interested in bioinformatics and computational neuroscience, including research in any of the labs listed above, but are not a US citizen or permanent resident, you are eligibile for the program through sponsorship from non-restricted URP fellowships.

 As for all URP participants, NSF-supported students must be currently enrolled as undergraduates.
 An undergraduate student is a student who is enrolled in a degree program (part-time or full-time) leading to a baccalaureate or associate degree.
 Students who will have graduated before the program starts in July are not eligible.
 Participants must be "returning to an undergraduate program" after the summer REU program. (click here for NSF eligibility requirements).